bluesky314/MLheuristics.github.io/_posts/2018-26-11-Hello-World.md

 layout: post
 title: The Perception of the Perceptron
 ---
-Understanding the inner workings of Neural Networks
+Understanding the Inner Workings of Neural Networks

 ---